0x80/typed-firestore-server/README.md

-For client-side check out [firestore-hooks](https://github.com/0x80/firestore-hooks) which provides similar abstractions.
+For client-side check out [firestore-hooks](https://github.com/0x80/firestore-hooks) which provides similar abstractions, but doesn't have the same .

 ## Installation

-`pnpm i @codecompose/typed-firestore`, or the equivalent for your package manager.
+`pnpm i @typed-firestore/server`, or the equivalent for your package manager.

 ## Usage